ptisp/outkept-hipchat/README.md

 outkept-hipchat
 ===============

-* Hipchat notifications for Outke.pt
+* Hipchat notifications for Outke.pt and more...